-Azucar Minerals Ltd. (the "Company" or "Azucar") was incorporated on April 10, 2015 under the laws of the Province of British Columbia pursuant to a Plan of Arrangement to reorganize Almaden Minerals Ltd. ("Almaden") which was completed on July 31, 2015.
+Azucar Minerals Ltd. (the "Company" or "Azucar") was incorporated on April 10, 2015 under the laws of the Province of British Columbia.
 The Company's business activity is the exploration of the El Cobre project in Veracruz, Mexico.
+The Company's common shares are traded on the TSX Venture Exchange ("TSX-V") under the symbol "AMZ".
 To date, the Company has not generated significant revenues from operations and is considered to be in the exploration stage.
-The address of the Company's registered and records office is Suite 1710 -1177 West Hastings Street, Vancouver, BC, Canada V6E 2L3.
+The address of the Company's registered and records office is Suite 1710-1177 West Hastings Street, Vancouver, BC, Canada V6E 2L3.